PRAYER - Worship Commission

 Remember that, while serving as a liturgy volunteer is indeed special, the most important role of all is our full and active participation in the Holy Mass!

-Baptism Information: Here is some information about Baptisms at our parish.
-Congratulations on the birth of your child!
-Please bring your children to Mass!
+Baptism Information: Congratulations of the birth of your child!
+Here is some information about Baptisms at our parish.
+Your children are always welcome at Mass!

 Parish Membership: Baptism initiates us into Church membership.
 Welcome to the parish faith community of Saint Daniel the Prophet Roman Catholic Church!